 Looking for the perfect family weekend getaway?
 Try Birmingham, Alabama.
 This multifaceted Southern city has a hip yet family-friendly restaurant scene, a children’s museum and zoo, lush parks and lots of green spaces, and an incredible civil rights museum your kids will never forget.
 We spent a few days in Birmingham recently to see all it had to offer.
-Here are our top picks for an incredible Birmingham family vacation.
+Here are our top picks for things to do in Birmingham with kids.

 There’s no escaping the sight of Vulcan when you’re in Birmingham.
 The Roman god of fire and forge has watched over the city from his Red Mountain tower since the 1930s and remains the largest cast iron statue in the world.
 Admission to the observation tower and museum is $6 for adults, $4 for kids and it’s worth it!
 Climb the stairs (or take the glass elevator) to the top and you’ll be rewarded with breathtaking views of Birmingham.
-And if you climb all 159 steps, you’ll receive a sticker when you come back down, announcing your achievement — this was a big hit with my 11-year-old!
+And if you climb all 159 steps, you’ll receive a sticker when you come back down, announcing your achievement.

 I consider Birmingham’s Civil Rights Institute to be the cornerstone experience of any family trip to the city.
-Walking through this interactive museum with your children (I recommend it for ages 10 and up) will help them understand the Civil Rights Movement in a way no classroom lesson ever could.
-My kids were deeply affected by our visit and talked about it for weeks afterward.
-I don’t think any of us will ever forget this museum.
+Walking through this interactive museum with your children (best for ages 10 and up) will help them understand the Civil Rights Movement in a way no classroom lesson ever could.
+This is an unforgettable museum.

 Across the street from the Civil Rights Institute is the church where a bomb killed four young girls in 1963.
 Today, the Sixteenth Street Baptist Church is still in operation and visitors are welcome to come inside, see the sanctuary, and talk to members who are on hand to answer questions.
 Private tours can also be scheduled by calling the church ahead of your visit.
 They last at least an hour, so you might want to save the official tour for your tweens and teens.